rafterjs/rafter/README.md

 ];
 ```

 This would call `exampleController.index(req, res)` when the route `GET /` is hit.
-Again, the controller `exampleController` has to be registered in the `.services.js` config.
+Again, the controller `exampleController` has to be registered in the `.services.ts` config.

 ### Pre start hooks